druellan/Productive-GET-MCP/README.md

 ## Output Format

-All tools return data in YAML format for improved readability and LLM processing.
+All tools return data in filtered JSON format for improved readability and LLM processing.
 The output is filtered to remove empty, null or redundant information.

 - `data`: Contains the main resource data (array for collections, object for single items)